chaseruskin/orbit/docs/src/commands/test.md

 be specified in a configuration file, which will be used when a target is omitted from the command-line.

+When the `--dut` option and the `--tb` option are omitted, all possible DUTs and TBs are included, leaving the respective DUT and TB environment variables empty.
+Filesets using valid string swapping variables such as `orbit.dut.name` will resolve to the wildcard character (`*`).

 If `--list` is used, then it will display a list of the available targets to the user.
 Using `--list` in combination with a target from `--target` will display any detailed help information the target has documented in its